CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 I notice that the main daemons (archipel-agent and archipel-central-agent ) were really eating more and more memory accros the time and sometime took all the available memory (32Gb for a python daemon is pretty *huge* regarding what was really done).

-So I needed some tools to see what was really stored in the memory and why I grown endlessly.
+So I needed some tools to see what was really stored in the memory and why it was endlessly growing.

 ## Bring it on !

-This issue is quite hard to reproduce as we have to wait enough time to see what is eating the memory.
+This issue is quite hard to reproduce as we have to wait long enough to see what is eating the memory.

 So first thing was to add an ipdb trace handler (so I can fire up ipdb console whenever I wanted to) by adding the following code to the main program loop: